Sparse clustering via the Deterministic Information Bottleneck algorithm: Introduction

 \section{Introduction}

 Data exhibiting feature-level sparsity, where the relevant signal resides in a small subset of variables, is nowadays commonly encountered in several research areas.
 For instance in bioinformatics, gene expression data is inherently high-dimensional and sparse, or in chemometrics, the analysis of spectra for material characterisation or product quality control typically involves very few samples and a large number of features.
 Clustering algorithms can be very useful for assigning objects into groups based on their similarities.
 However, they are typically accounting for all the variables included in a data set, thus undermining the interpretability of the obtained partition when just a subset of the features is informative about an existing lower-dimensional cluster structure.
+This inclusion of uninformative variables can obscure the underlying signal and mislead the clustering process, resulting in incorrect partitions.
 Moreover, distance-based clustering algorithms suffer from the curse of dimensionality for large enough numbers of variables, whereas model-based techniques struggle with singularity issues when the number of features exceeds that of samples.

 In this paper, we present an information-theoretic algorithm for clustering sparse and potentially high-dimensional data.
-The proposed approach is based on the Information Bottleneck algorithm of \cite{tishby99information} and extends its application to cluster analysis that was presented in \cite{costa2024deterministic}.
-The rest of the paper is organised as follows; in Section \ref{sed:dibclust} we present the deterministic variant of DIB and how it can be used for clustering.
+The proposed approach is based on the Information Bottleneck algorithm (IB) \cite{tishby99information} and extends its application to cluster analysis that was presented in \cite{costa2026deterministic}.
+The rest of the paper is organised as follows; in Section \ref{sec:dibclust} we present the deterministic variant of IB and how it can be used for clustering.
 Section \ref{sec:sparsedib} extends the clustering framework to account for feature-level sparsity, allowing for feature weighting to be performed simultaneously with the clustering.
 Simulations on synthetic data are presented in Section \ref{sec:simstudy}, where the proposed method is compared to six algorithms specifically designed for sparse clustering.
 We illustrate the applicability of our approach on a genomics data set in Section \ref{sec:applications}.
 We finally give some concluding remarks and future study recommendations in Section \ref{sec:conclusion}.